Index

 - NonCredit is not Graded - but try to complete work

 Course grades is taken equally from assignments and Canvas quizzes.
 Course has a full set of pre-book Canvas videos, which not only touches on the entire SQL/PLSQL language, but makes the book easier to read.
 The text-book has 6 chapters with corresponding quizzes and assignments.
 Academic Integrity is critical to passing this course.
 Failure to abide by academic integrity can result in a failing grade.
 Generative AI, such as chatGP is a form of cheating, you are using another identity to complete your work.
 For information on academic integrity consult UCSD Professor Elkan's detailed description.
 AI and CIM site policy.
+Academic work, especially criticism and research, involve using the work of other writers, researchers, and artists.
+Students need to know they are allowed to use this material, so long as they supply attribution.
+In addition, if you use the work of any other writer, researcher, or artist, even an image from the Internet, you need to provide attribution and ensure you are modeling fair use.
+Refer to the Creative Commons page for further information.
 All students are required to have their Saddleback E-mail forwarded to an account that they frequently use.
 When sending me e-mails, make sure you include MySQL or CIMW 105 in the subject line.
 Course Grading will be calculated from:

 Final Grade is Points Based Not Percentage Based